NLeSC/ShiCo/docs/deploy.md

 ## Word2vec models

-You are welcome to use our [existing w2v models](https://github.com/NLeSC/ShiCo/tree/master/word2vecModels); you might need to use [git-lfs](https://git-lfs.github.com/) to download them.
+You are welcome to use our [existing w2v models](http://doi.org/10.5281/zenodo.1189328).
 If you do, please contact us for more details on how the models were build and to know how to cite our work.
 You can also [create your own](./buildingModels.md) models, based on your own corpus.

 ## Launching the back end